top of page

 NEED THERAPEUTIC SUPPORT?

-At True North Psychology our clinicians provide a LGBTQIA+ and neurodiversity-affirming approach to therapy.
-We listen to neurodivergent and LGBTQIA+ voices and providing appropriate accommodations and approaches to support our clients and staff.
+At True North Psychology we provide a neurodiversity-affirming and inclusive approach to therapy - listening to neurodivergent voices and providing appropriate accommodations and approaches to supportive our clients and staff.

-Book an initial 30 minute consultation with one of our neurodivergent-affirming Psychologists Today
+Book a FREE 30-minute Therapy Discovery Call with one of our neurodivergent-affirming Psychologists Today.

 References